sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 !!! info
-	For more details, users can reference the [schematic](./assets/board_files/schematic.pdf) and the datasheets of the individual components on the board.
+	For more details, users can reference the [GNSSDO schematic](./assets/board_files/schematic.pdf), [GNSSDO+ schematic](./assets/board_files/SparkPNT_GNSSDO_Plus_schematic.pdf) and the datasheets of the individual components on the board.

 === ":material-usb-port: USB-C Connectors"